zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 ## Limitations

 The URL used is based on the tested domain name.
-If the tested domain name matches one of the following no URL will be provide, and that can not be overridden by Backend configuration.
+If the tested domain name matches one of the following conditions then no URL will be provided, and that can not be overridden by Backend configuration.

-* The domain name to be tested is illegal, e.i. it contains some character that prevents it from being tested by Zonemaster.
+* The tested domain name is illegal, i.e. it contains illegal character(s) that prevents it from being tested by Zonemaster.
 * The tested domain name is the root zone (`.`).
 * The tested domain name is a TLD, e.g. `se` or `fr`.

-In all other cases a URL will be provided if available, and unless there is a policy configuration that blocks that or all URLs to be shown.
+In all other cases, a URL will be provided, if available and permitted by policy configuration.

 ## IDN names

-If the domain name to be tested has one or more IDN labels submitted in U-label format, then those must be converted to A-label format before the steps below are run.
-That includes the TLD string.
+If the tested domain name has one or more IDN labels submitted in U-label format, then those must be converted to A-label format before the steps below can be run.
+This includes the TLD label.

-## Source of URL and priority
+## Source of URL

-The URL is always per TLD.
+The URL is specifically set on a per TLD basis.

+The following priority applies for determining the source of the URL:
-* Highest priority of source is [Backend configuration] if it is configured with a specific URL string for that TLD.
+* Highest priority is [Backend configuration] if it is configured with a specific URL string for that TLD.
 See [Backend configuration] for how to configure the TLD specific URL.
-* Second highest priority of source is in a specific DNS record as specified below.
+* Second priority is a specific DNS record as specified below in section [TXT record].
-* The fallback is to fetch the URL for registration services found in the IANA RDAP database as specified below.
+* The fallback is to fetch the URL for registration services found in the IANA RDAP database as specified below in section [URL from IANA RDAP database].

 ## Blocking policy

+A blocking policy can be defined to prevent an URL from being shown.
-If a blocking policy is found then an empty URL is return, as if no URL is found for the TLD.
+If a blocking policy is found then an empty URL is returned, as if no URL was found for the TLD.

+The following priority applies for blocking policies:
-* Highest priority of blocking policy is in the global policy in the [Backend configuration].
-If the the global policy is set to block, then no URLs will be used for any domain name (for any TLD), i.e. turning the feature off.
+* Highest priority is in the global policy in the [Backend configuration].
+  If the global policy is set to block, then no URLs will be used for any domain name of any TLD, i.e. turning the feature off.
-* The second highest blocking policy is also set in the [Backend configuration] but per TLD.
-If that is set to "block" then no URL will be used for that TLD independent of the availabilty of URL or URL string from any source.
+* The second priority is also set in the [Backend configuration], but this time per TLD.
+If it is set to block then no URL will be used for that TLD, independently of the availability of the URL from any source.
-* The lowest level blocking policy can be set by the TLD manager in the TXT record where the URL string can be provided.
-The format and requirements are specified below.
+* The last priority can be set by the TLD manager in a TXT record where the URL string can be provided.
+The format and requirements are specified below in section [TXT record].
-  * If a blocking policy is found, then no URL is fetched from the IANA RDAP database.
+  * If a blocking policy is found then no URL is fetched from the IANA RDAP database.
 However, this blocking policy has no affect on a TLD string specified in [Backend configuration].